Incognito/rumprun_wiki_wiki/Repo.md

 any system via a clean, defined interface: the rump kernel hypercall interface.
 These drivers come from the _src-netbsd_ repository.
-While the concept of rump kernels is not in any way tied to NetBSD, currently NetBSD is the only operating system kernel which is inherently structured to support the rump kernel hypercall interface.
+While the concept of rump kernels is not in any way tied to NetBSD, currently NetBSD is the only operating system kernel which is an _anykernel_, i.e. it NetBSD supports forming rump kernels out if its drivers.
 In the future, we may offer _src-otheros_ backends as well; the rest of this document assumes only _src-netbsd_.